Key Tips for Visiting Yorktown, Virginia

 I even tried my hand at dipping candles while hubby handled an American Revolution-era replica musket.

-There are also a good variety of restaurants in historic Yorktown near the river.
+Because we needed to eat pretty quickly, we grabbed an easy lunch at the small museum café.
+There is also a good variety of restaurants in historic Yorktown near the river.
 This would have been our choice if we had the time.

-PRO TIP: If you have flexible travel dates you need to check out Going (formerly Scott’s Cheap Flights).
+TRAVEL TIP: If you have flexible travel dates you need to check out Going (formerly Scott’s Cheap Flights).
 You get amazing flight deals sent straight to your inbox with instructions on how to book directly with the airlines.
 Check out Going here.
 Going is my favorite way to find great travel deals.

 Yorktown Battlefield

 Once you’ve completed your American Revolution Museum visit, it’s just a short drive over to the Yorktown battlefield.
-Yorktown battlefield is part of the Colonial National Historical Park and managed by the U.S. National Park Service.
+Yorktown battlefield is part of the Colonial National Historical Park and is managed by the U.S. National Park Service.

 Yorktown Battlefield Visitor Center